-The Office of Human Resources is responsible for the recruitment and evaluation of new employees.
+Responsible for the recruitment and evaluation of new employees.
 It processes payroll and maintains employment data.
 The Office of Human Resources administers and manages a variety of employee benefit plans and advises employees and supervisors regarding work performance and conflict management.